-The two main degenerative spine risk factors are virtually unavoidable: an aging body or traumatic injury.
-The natural aging process can rob intervertebral discs of the fluid content that gives them their elasticity.
-Aging also leads to diminished viscosity within the joints where vertebrae meet and flex.
-An injury, such as a compression fracture, can shift the spinal anatomy and trigger or exacerbate a degenerative condition.
-In addition to age and injury, lifestyle factors like smoking, poor diet, excessive weight, and overuse may exacerbate spine degeneration.
+The two main degenerative spine risk factors are virtually unavoidable: an aging body and traumatic injury.
+The natural aging process can dehydrate the spinal discs, making them lose elasticity.
+Aging also causes the spinal facet joints, where vertebrae meet and flex, to wear out.
+An injury, such as a compression fracture, can shift the spinal anatomy and worsen an existing degenerative condition.
+In addition to age and injury, lifestyle factors like smoking, poor diet, excessive weight and overuse may speed up spine degeneration.

 - Modify activities to avoid back stress — If there are particular exercises or activities that seem to trigger back pain, it makes sense to avoid those activities if possible.
-It is important to use proper technique when lifting heavy objects and participating in vigorous sports.
+In addition to practicing good posture at all times, it is important to also use proper technique when lifting heavy objects and participating in sports.

-- Stay active — An active lifestyle, with a regular, doctor-approved exercise regimen, helps the discs retain water and keeps the bones and muscles in the back and neck strong.
+- Stay active — An active lifestyle, with regular, physician-approved exercise, helps the discs retain water and keeps the bones and muscles in the neck and back strong.
 This, in turn, improves spinal stability and may slow degeneration.

-- Eat well — A proper diet helps combat obesity, which prevents the vertebrae and discs from having to support more weight than they are designed to carry.
+- Eat well — A lower calorie, nutrient-rich diet helps with weight loss.
+Extra weight means the vertebrae and discs from have to support more weight than they were designed to carry.
 Good nutrition also helps support spinal strength.
-In addition, staying hydrated encourages water retention within the discs and helps joints stay lubricated.
+Drinking plenty of water keeps the discs hydrated and helps joints stay lubricated.

 If a condition is diagnosed, in many cases symptoms associated with degenerative spine can be managed with conservative options like pain medication, physical therapy and the above lifestyle changes.
 However, if chronic pain or discomfort persists despite weeks or months of conservative treatment, surgery might become an option.